leoll2/Autoparking/README.md

 The project simulates a typical car parking scenario, where a car has to make maneuvers to correctly re-position itself while avoiding near obstacles.
 The vehicle is 'intelligent', which means that it autonomously learns how to accomplish the task.
 This is done using Q-learning, a popular reinforcement learning technique.

-This is how the trained model looks like:
+This is what the trained model looks like:

 ![](img/autoparking.gif)